 The Partnership Hub (the Hub) aims to unlock the full potential of the UNESCO World Heritage designation in creating new opportunities and strengthening existing cooperation for partners working together in support of the Outstanding Universal Value (OUV).
 In the Hub projects and activities are initiated, supported, or further developed and collaboration among strategic partners’ networks is facilitated.
 Following the guiding principles of sustainable development, within the Hub new opportunities are created for old and new partners, both from the public and private sectors as well as civil society.

-The Hub started with representatives from the Trilateral Wadden Sea Cooperation (TWSC) and the main sectors involved in the existing trilateral work: the Wadden Sea Team of Green NGOs (WST), education, research, tourism, and the Wadden Sea Forum (WSF).
+The Hub started with representatives from the Trilateral Wadden Sea Cooperation (TWSC) and the main sectors involved in the existing trilateral work: the Wadden Sea Team of green NGOs (WST), education, research, tourism, the Wadden Sea Forum (WSF), and the regional Wadden Sea Ambassador and Partnership Programmes.
 The administrative aspects of the Hub are handled by the Partnership Hub Administration Unit (the Admin Unit), which also has a supporting role in project and activity development.

 The partners have agreed to general principles with regards to how common initiatives and projects should be oriented.
-These activities should contribute to the protection of the OUV, and they should involve stakeholders from different sectors and across international borders, which is why they are eligible for co-branding with the Wadden Sea World Heritage brand.
-This will underpin the projects and activities status as Wadden Sea World Heritage (WSWH) branded initiatives.
+These activities should contribute to the protection of the OUV, and they should involve stakeholders from different sectors and across international borders.
 The full list of common principles can be found in the annex to the Partnership Hub Concept.

-The activities and projects of the Hub extend and build upon the existing efforts within the Trilateral Partnership in support of the UNESCO Wadden Sea World Heritage – such as International Wadden Sea School, Network Group Education, Network Group Sustainable Tourism, Interreg VB North Sea Programme Project Prowad Link, Wadden Sea Flyway Initiative, Trilateral Programming Committee on Wadden Sea Research, as well as other international collaborations.
+The activities and projects of the Hub extend and build upon the existing efforts within the Trilateral Partnership in support of the UNESCO Wadden Sea World Heritage – such as the International Wadden Sea School, the Network Group Education, the Network Group Sustainable Tourism, previous and running Interreg projects, the Wadden Sea Flyway Initiative, the Trilateral Programming Committee on Wadden Sea Research (TPC-WSR), as well as other international collaborations.

 Current projects and activities within the Partnership Hub